-Supplementary Guidance (Housing) will be produced to support Policy 1 by providing further detail on how best to deliver affordable housing.
-This includes advice on different types of affordable housing, maintaining housing as affordable housing in perpetuity, on site and off site affordable housing provision, financial contributions towards affordable housing, and where flexibility may be applied to the affordable housing percentage requirements.
-It will also provide further detail on how best to address the detailed implementation and approach to the long term designations which will apply to early/partial release and/or progression through the next Local Development Plan.
+Supplementary Guidance (Housing) will be produced to support Policy 1 by providing further detail on how best to deliver new housing.
+This includes advice on different types of affordable housing, maintaining housing as affordable housing in perpetuity, on-site and off-site affordable housing provision, financial contributions to affordable housing, and where flexibility may be applied to the affordable housing percentage requirements.
+It will also provide further advice on development within rural groups, specialist provision and replacement dwellings.

-- 4.6 Maintaining high quality places where communities can be sustainable and thrive is key to the long term success of the National Park.
+- 4.6 Maintaining high-quality places where communities can be sustainable and thrive is key to the long-term success of the National Park.
 This should be undertaken in a way that makes the best use of resources, is compatible with the unique natural heritage and landscape qualities of the National Park, integrates with services and facilities, and promotes the highest standards in design and environmental quality. - 4.7 We want to enable and actively support the delivery of new housing which is affordable and meets community needs, in turn supporting and growing the economy.
 While most growth is focused in major settlements all communities should have some options for new housing and everyone should be able to see what those opportunities are in the next 5-20 years. - 4.8 While the local authority Housing Need and Demand Assessments (HNDAs) reveal housing need and demand in the wider housing market areas which cover the Park, they do not set any formal housing supply targets for the Park.
 However, in order to support sustainable rural communities, it is important to plan for more housing in the Park.
-This needs to be a realistic assumption of what can be delivered whilst ensuring a generous supply of land is available to ensure that new housing is delivered.

-- 4.9 We have therefore identified Housing Supply Targets and Housing Land Requirements for the National Park up to the year 2030 (10 years from the anticipated date of 'adoption' which is 2020 - when the Plan has been fully agreed and comes into full force).
-The total Housing Land Requirement over this term, which is based on a generosity level of 10% above the Housing Supply Target, is 836 units (see Tables I and 2, p26). - 4.10 Indicative Housing Supply Targets and Housing Land Requirements have also been identified for the period from 2030 to 2039 in line with Scottish Planning Policy requirements.
+This needs to be a realistic assumption of what can be delivered whilst ensuring a generous supply of land is available to ensure that new housing is delivered. - 4.9 We have therefore identified Housing Supply Targets and Housing Land Requirements for the National Park up to the year 2030 (10 years from the anticipated date of 'adoption' which is 2020 - when the Plan has been fully agreed and comes into full force).
+The total Housing Land Requirement over this term, which is based on a generosity level of 10% above the Housing Supply Target, is 819 units (see Tables I and 2).
+The HNDA process has not identified any need to allocate land in the National Park for gypsy, traveller or travelling show people accommodation.
+In the event that this situation should change during the lifetime of the plan any new development would be assessed under Policy 1.10. - 4.10 Indicative Housing Supply Targets and Housing Land Requirements have also been identified for the period from 2030 to 2039 in line with Scottish Planning Policy requirements.
 These only provide an indication of the amount of housing that may be needed during this time period, as the targets and requirements for this period will be reviewed through future Local Development Plans.